silverhammermba/superuser/extras/glossary.markdown

 : PsuedoRandom Number Generator
 : A function which can be used to produce psuedorandom numbers.

+RAM
+: Random Access Memory
+: The computer component that stores most of the information needed while the computer is running.
+Larger and slower than the CPU cache, but smaller and faster than the hard drive.

 Salt
 : For passwords, the practice of adding random information to a password prior to hashing so that duplicate passwords still have different hashes.